sfigg/commercialization-public/docset/manufacture/iot/add-a-provisioning-package-to-an-image.md

 ## <span id="Troubleshooting"></span>Troubleshooting

+**Check your Wi-Fi broadcast frequency (2.4GHz vs 5GHz)**.
+Some Wi-Fi adapters, such as the built-in Wi-Fi adapter on the Raspberry Pi 3, only support 2.4GHz Wi-Fi networks.
+While this is the most common Wi-Fi broadcast frequency, many Wi-Fi networks broadcast at frequencies of 5GHz.
+Either change the broadcast frequency or use a different adapter.

-To confirm that the provisioning package settings work on your network, use a laptop PC to test:
+**Confirm that the provisioning package settings work on your network**.
+Use a laptop PC to test:

 1. Disconnect the laptop from the network: Click on the network icon in the system tray, select the wireless network, and click **Disconnect**.